 CleverTap’s Uninstall Tracking reaches out to hundreds of millions of devices on a daily basis to detect app uninstalls, and these numbers are reported on the Uninstall Dashboard.
-CleverTap does an uninstall sweep once a day for your entire user base.
+CleverTap does an uninstall sweep once a day for all the user who haven’t launched the app in the last 1 day.
 During this sweep, we reach out to users having a valid Push Token by sending a silent Push Notification.

 Tracking and visualizing these numbers is easy through the CleverTap Uninstall Dashboard.

 Here, you can see Net Activations for a given time period.
 Net activations are new activations less the number of uninstalls in that period.

 When a client is running a campaign, we superimpose the campaigns on a graph.
 This tool will allow our clients to correlate these uninstall rates to marketing activities or app release cycles.
 This feature is very helpful in tracking or enhancing the campaign and figuring out how to increase user retention rates.

 Both Android and iOS Notification APIs give feedback regarding an app uninstall.
 Whenever a user installs an application, unless they have notifications specifically disabled, they can receive Push Notifications on their mobile.
 These can take various forms.
 For example, a banking push notification tells you about any transactions or services you completed.
 A shopping app might send you a push notification when items you are watching are on sale, or about any offers.